JCGit2018/Splitter-Proyect/README.md

 # Splitter-Proyect
-Splitter-Project for teh b9lab eth course
+Splitter-Project for the b9lab eth course